microservices-api/kubernetes-microprofile-lab/README.md

 # Deploying a MicroProfile application in a Minikube cluster

 This lab will walk you through the deployment of our sample MicroProfile Application into a Minikube cluster, which is built on the open source Kubernetes framework.
 You'll build a MicroProfile application and package it inside a Open Liberty Docker container.
-You will then utilize a Helm chart that deploys the Liberty container in ICP, with the appropriate service setup, while also deploying and configuring a CouchDB Helm chart that stands up the database that holds the data for this microservice.
+You will then utilize a Helm chart that deploys the Liberty container to Minikube, with the appropriate service setup, while also deploying and configuring a CouchDB Helm chart that stands up the database that holds the data for this microservice.

 ## Setting up the cluster